 While any manufacturer has got a tough time ahead to meet their customers’ expectations, the Nexus users must really be readying their claws!
 The biggest gain of using the pure Google experience is the fact that updates arrive almost instantly on them since there is no forking involved.
 And while we are seeing a lot of leaks all around, specific to some devices like the LG G3, Galaxy S3 (and some others too); they are mostly just that — test builds which can hardly be termed stable.
 But this leak is different, the LRX21P Android Lollipop build for the Nexus 7 2012 (WiFi) we are talking about, might be the final ‘stable’ ROM we’ve been waiting for!

-But that is a speculation, and we won’t know for sure until and unless there is an official confirmation for the same.
+But that is a speculation, and we won’t know for sure until and unless there is an official confirmation of the same.
 But Google has been mum till now so it won’t hurt if we try it ourselves and be among the early adopters of Android Lollipop!
 Yeah, we guess we gave you a good enough motivational piece of dialogue, so it’s time for the stuff that matters.

-But a we need to give you our word of warning first.
+But we need to give you our word of warning first.
 We should remind you to keep calm while doing these steps, shouldn’t we?

 Things can go really wrong for your device if you don’t know what you are about to do and we’d suggest you to take a lot of care while following these steps.
 It is a tried and tested method, and any problems,( if they do arise, that is) can only be caused by your lack of ability in following this guide step by step.
 Keep your calm, and be careful!

-- Download the Factory Image: Google or Mega
+- Download the Factory Image: Google

 - You need to setup the ADB drivers for Android on your PC by referring to these guides.
 ADB drivers are needed for connecting your device correctly to the PC for the purpose of flashing or installing stuff via fastboot mode.

 - Now download Minimal FastBoot tool from here and then extract the contents to a folder.
 This is for quick fastboot setup, which requires Android developmental SDK otherwise.
-If you have that already setup, no problem, skip this step!
+If you have that already set up, no problem, skip this step!

 - When you are done with setting up ADB and FastBoot, you’ll have to install your device-specific drivers by connecting it to your PC via a USB cable.
 Download these drivers which are in a zip, and manually install them by opening your PC’s Device Manager and clicking on the ‘Other Devices’ button.
 Then, right-click on Nexus 5 and select ‘Update Driver Software’.
-In the pop up screen that appears, browse to and select the zip drivers you just downloaded.
+In the pop-up screen that appears, browse to and select the zip drivers you just downloaded.
 You can also refer to this post if you want your device specific drivers.

 - Enable USB debugging on your device in the ‘Developer Options’ menu by referring to the comprehensive guide in this post.